 - Menus (including pre-meal snacks and/or appetizers, beverages, etc.)

 - Tablecloths (Are they big enough?
 Do they require dry cleaning?
 Pressing?)

 - Servingware and utensils (do you have enough to serve what your menu planning revealed?)

 - Picking up any items you borrow, writing down who you borrowed what from so you can return them afterwards

-Getting these pre-planning items out of the way weeks ahead of time gives you plenty of time to round up any of the items that pop into your head during the remaining week and days leading up to the big meal.
+Having these pre-planning items ready weeks in advance gives you plenty of time to round up any of the items that pop into your head during the remaining week and days leading up to the big meal.

-Also—early planning also ensures you get the decorations you want since so many stores move from Halloween/Fall decor to Holiday/Christmas decor quite literally over Halloween Night.
+Also—early planning also ensures you get the decorations you want since many stores switch from Halloween to Christmas décor just after Halloween Night.
 If you wait too long, you may have a difficult time tracking down the silk fall leaves, rustic baskets and unique gourds your decorator's heart was set on.

 Choose & Strategize Your Recipes